Automorphisms of classical geometries in the sense of Klein: Introduction

-The projective space $\mathbb{P}_n$ over a field $k$ is usually defined as the set of 1-dimensional subspaces of a $n+1$-dimensional $k$-vector space $E$ and its automorphism are defined to be the projectivizations of semilinear automorphism of $E$ (also called Staudt projectivities).
+Let $\mathbb{P}_n$ be the set of 1-dimensional subspaces of a $n+1$-dimensional vector space $E$ over a (commutative) field $k$.
+This standard definition does not capture the "structure" of the projective space although it does point out its automorphisms: they are projectivizations of semilinear automorphisms of $E$, also known as {\it Staudt projectivities}.

-For $n \geq 2$, recall that the projective space can also be defined axiomatically as a lattice satisfying certain properties and it can be proved that automorphisms of this lattice structure (i.e., collineations) are precisely Staudt projectivities (see \cite{Artin}, Thm.
-2.26).
+A different approach (v. gr. \cite{Artin}), defines the projective space as a lattice (the lattice of all linear subvarieties) satisfying certain axioms.
+Then, the so named Fundamental Theorem of Projective Geometry (\cite{Artin}, Thm 2.26) states that, when $n > 1$, collineations of $\mathbb{P}_n$ (i.e., bijections preserving alignment, which are the automorphisms of this lattice structure) are precisely Staudt projectivities.

-On the other hand, Klein defined projective geometry as the action of the group $\mathrm{PGl}_n$ on the set $\mathbb{P}_n$.
-In this note, we prove that the automorphisms of the Klein geometry $(\mathbb{P}_n , \mathrm{PGl}_n)$ are Staudt projectivities, for any $n$.
+In this note we are concerned with geometries in the sense of Klein: a \textit{geometry} is a pair $(X, G)$ where $X$ is a set and $G$ is a subgroup of the group $\Biy (X)$ of all bijections of $X$.
+In Klein's view, Projective Geometry is the pair $(\PP_n , \mathrm{PGl}_n$), where $\mathrm{PGl}_n$ is the group of projectivizations of $k$-linear automorphisms of the vector space $E$ (see Example \ref{ExProj}).
+The main result of this note is a computation, analogous to the aforementioned theorem for collineations, but in the realm of Klein geometries: